 Suspect in vandalism to Jewish boundary heads to court

-SHARON, Mass. – A Massachusetts man charged with vandalizing the ritual boundary relied on by some Orthodox Jews known as an eruv is heading to court.
+SHARON, Mass. – A Massachusetts man charged with vandalizing the ritual outdoor boundary relied on by some Orthodox Jews known as an eruv is heading to court.

 Police say 28-year-old Yerachmiel Taube, of Sharon, is scheduled to be arraigned Monday on charges including malicious destruction of property and destruction to a religious organization.